 Chelsea was renowned as the epicenter of Swinging London in the 1960-70s and was home to artists, musicians, and models.
 Though today it’s a more sedate upscale neighborhood, we were lucky enough to find one artist that still calls Chelsea home.
 Nick Bashall, a talented portrait painter who has painted British royalty graciously offered to do a head-sketch of my husband during our visit.

 It was magical how he transformed paint into living flesh right before our eyes (my hubby also got to watch through a well-positioned mirror.)
 Nick talked about how important it was to paint from life instead of photographs to capture the essence of a subject truly.
 The shiny areas in the photo are because the oil paint was still very wet.
 Nicky’s finished sketch on the left.

 While getting my MFA, I took several figurative and portrait drawing classes.
 I always worked from photographs as I couldn’t coerce others to sit for me for hours at a time.
 Watching him work while we watched makes me even more impressed with his talent.
 If you ever get the chance, I’d highly recommend getting a portrait painted by Nick Bashall.

-This is a painting I did of my husband done around 2009.
-He’s is still a handsome devil, isn’t he?
-Or would we call him a silver fox now?
+How does my student work compare to a famous London portrait painter?
+My husband is still a handsome devil ten years later, isn’t he?
+Or should we call him a silver fox now?

 In a previous blog post, I wrote about putting together a travel sketching kit.
 Here, you can see me putting my travel kit into action.
 So as not to make the video too long, I sketched the twig before the video started and compressed it into a hyper-lapse format.
 Watch me use colored pencils as paint with the use of a water brush.
 Click on photo to start the video.